 So in Class 3/4 (age 8/9), as the children are beginning to grapple with their own expression of individuality, the Norse myths’ characters are a wonderful representation of the growing personality as seen in the nine year old child, full of the complexities of human motivations and emotions.

 This attention to developmental appropriateness is represented both in the stories that are presented as well as the way they are performed.
 In the younger Classes the play is performed in vocal unison and possibly even in a circular setting.
 In this way the children are able to experience the emotional aspects of all the parts without having to separate too much from the group.
 They are together in their own world of imagination.
-The audience (often just classmates and other children at this age) is allowed to witness their process rather than attending a performance in the usual sense.
+The audience (often just classmates and other children at this age) is allowed to witness their process as much as attending a performance in the usual sense.

 As the children progress through the Classes the individual voices become more and more important.
 Solo roles can give students an expanded opportunity to express themselves, try on new personalities, and explore qualities that might be hard for them to try out in daily life.